ALA Energy Ferndale Terminal

 Whatcom County Permit Application

-At ALA Energy, we are proactively working with regulatory authorities to ensure our operations not only meet but exceed environmental standards, continuing our commitment to a sustainable future.
-We currently have an application submitted with Whatcom County for a proposed Ferndale Flare Project, aimed at reducing emissions emitted at our terminal, and a Waste Gas Recycling Project, designed to reduce greenhouse gas emissions from our operations.
+At AltaGas | ALA Energy, we are proactively working with regulatory authorities to ensure our operations not only meet but exceed environmental standards, continuing our commitment to a sustainable future.
+We currently have an application pending with Whatcom County for a proposed Ferndale Flare Project, aimed at reducing emissions emitted at our terminal, and a Waste Gas Recycling Project, designed to reduce greenhouse gas emissions from our operations.
 Our application also addresses historical modifications to our facility that have been made since August 2016.

 Comment Period

 Whatcom County is inviting community members to engage with our application by asking questions and sharing their feedback.
 A public comment period is now open.
-You can read other submissions, view our public responses, and submit your own questions by visiting Whatcom County’s website here ».
+You can read other submissions, view our public responses, and submit your own questions or comments by visiting Whatcom County’s website here ».

 FAQ